 To the north of the current townsite is the Arcoule site, where the discovery of the lion and a necropolis suggest a formerly important settlement dating.
 This area is still a rich agricultural plain fed by natural streams – arcoules – running from the Alpilles.

 Spend some time in Maussane’s big central square, Place Joseph Laugier, next to the church.
 It’s filled with tables from the surrounding cafés and restaurants, set around the central fountain.
-The square is the perfect place for a relaxing meal or a drink, and you’ll see people enjoying it at just about any hour of the day.
+The square is the perfect place for a relaxing meal or a drink, and you’ll see people enjoying it at any hour of the day.

 Market Day: Thursday mornings